If you are applying for Access to Leeds, this guidance will help you and your referee to complete the application.

 You can demonstrate your eligibility for this criterion in one of three ways:

-- If you receive the 16-19 Bursary Fund* or Learner Support (19+), with an income threshold of £25,000 or below.
-A referee from your school or college must confirm this).
+- If you receive the 16-19 Bursary Fund with an income threshold of £25,000 or below (a referee from your school or college must confirm this).
 Please note that bursaries or scholarships for school fees for independent schools are not covered by the above.

 - If you receive Free School Meals during GCSE or A Level studies (a referee from your school or college must confirm this).

-When assessing household income, we follow the Student Finance England guidance to assess taxable income, for the financial year 2019-20.
+When assessing household income, we follow the Student Finance England guidance to assess taxable income, for the financial year 2021-22.
+The amount is based on gross taxable income, any non-taxable income or benefits are not included in the total amount.

 If your income for the current year will be significantly lower than the previous tax year, we may be able to take this into account.
 Please contact the Access to Leeds team to discuss.